|

 | | Weekly : | | Daily : Move cursor over the icon to see details.

 Daily Technical Indicators: [See XLF daily technical indicators chart] Daily technical indicators are neutral.
-The daily MACD line is below its signal line since January 7, 2026.
-This is an indication that the short-term trend is down.
-The distance between MACD and the signal line is relatively high and getting bigger.
-It indicates that the current short-term downtrend is strong.
-During the last week, the price has fallen below the Parabolic SAR (stop and reversal).
-A Parabolic SAR above the price is a bearish signal, and it indicates that momentum is likely to remain in the downward direction.
+During the last week, daily MACD line has moved above its signal line.
+Such crossover is considered a bullish signal.
+During the last week, the price has risen above the Parabolic SAR (stop and reversal).
+A Parabolic SAR below the price is a bullish signal, and it indicates that momentum is likely to remain in the upward direction.
 A Parabolic SAR is used as a trailing stop loss for long or short positions.
 It works best during strong trending periods.
 Use the following links to access Parabolic SAR Help, or use the Technical Stock Screener to see the list of stocks with the Parabolic SAR close to the price level.
-During the last week, the price has declined below the moving average in the center of the Bollinger Bands.
+During the last week, the price has moved above the moving average in the center of the Bollinger Bands.
 The Bollinger Bands are often used with a non-oscillator indicator like chart patterns or a trendline.
 The signals are considered more reliable if these indicators confirm the recommendation of the Bollinger Bands.
 Use the following links to access the Bollinger Bands Help, or use the Technical Stock Screener to see the list of stocks with the price above the Upper Bollinger Band or below the Lower Bollinger Band.
-Price is close to the 50 Day Moving Average.
+During the last week, the 20 Day Moving Average has crossed below the 50 Day Moving Average.
+Such crossover is considered a bearish signal.
 The moving average crossover signals work better when the stock develops a strong trend, but they are ineffective when the stock is in a trading range.
 Moving average crossover systems can be effective, but should be used in conjunction with trend patterns, momentum indicators, candlesticks and other aspects of technical analysis.
 Use the following links to access Moving Average Crossover trading technique, or use the Technical Stock Screener to see the list of stocks with the Moving Average close to the price level.

 | |